Barclays: 2000 to 2010

-Financing

-On 30 August 2007, Barclays was forced to borrow £1.6 billion (US$3.2 billion) from the Bank of England sterling standby facility.
-This is made available as a last-resort when banks are unable to settle their debts to other banks at the end of daily trading.
+On 30 August 2007, Barclays borrowed £1.6 billion (US$3.2 billion) from the Bank of England sterling standby facility.
 Despite rumours about liquidity at Barclays, the loan was necessary due to a technical problem with their computerised settlement network.
 A Barclays spokesman was quoted as saying "There are no liquidity issues in the U.K markets.
 Barclays itself is flush with liquidity."

 On 9 November 2007, Barclays shares dropped 9% and were even temporarily suspended for a short period of time, due to rumours of a £4.8 billion (US$10 billion) exposure to bad debts in the US.
 However, a Barclays spokesman denied the rumours.

 In February 2008, Barclays bought the credit card brand Goldfish for US$70 million gaining 1.7 million customers, and US$3.9 billion in receivables.
 Barclays also bought a controlling stake in the Russian retail bank Expobank for US$745 million.
 Later in the year Barclays commenced its Pakistan operations with initial funding of US$100 million.

-Barclays sought to raise capital privately, avoiding direct equity investment from the UK government, which was offered to boost its capital ratio.
+During the 2008 financial crisis, Barclays sought to raise capital privately, avoiding direct equity investment from the UK government, which was offered to boost its capital ratio.
 Barclays believed that "maintaining its independence from government was in the best interests of its shareholders".

-In July 2008, Barclays attempted to raise £4.5 billion through a non-traditional rights issue to shore up its weakened Tier 1 capital ratio, which involved a rights offer to existing shareholders and the sale of a stake to Sumitomo Mitsui Banking Corporation.
+In July 2008, Barclays raised £4.5 billion through a rights issue to shore up its Tier 1 capital ratio, which involved a rights offer to existing shareholders and the sale of a stake to Sumitomo Mitsui Banking Corporation.
 Only 19% of shareholders took up their rights leaving investors China Development Bank and Qatar Investment Authority with increased holdings in the bank.

 Reuters reported in October 2008 that the British government would inject £40 billion (US$69 billion) into three banks including Barclays, which might seek over £7 billion.
 Barclays later confirmed that it rejected the Government's offer and would instead raise £6.5 billion of new capital (£2 billion by cancellation of dividend and £4.5 billion from private investors).